-Click the link below to view the National Practitioner Support Service (NPSS) Homelessness Reduction Act flow chart.
-This shows the processes that we will adhere to when someone is referred to, or self refers to Tameside Housing Advice.
+Click the link below to view the process of the Homelessness Reduction Act flow chart.
+This shows the processes that we will follow when someone is referred to, or self refers to Tameside Housing Advice.

 Most people qualify, but not everyone will.

 If you have entered the United Kingdom from abroad, you may not be eligible for assistance if you are subject to immigration control under the Asylum and Immigration Act 1996.
 If you contact us, we need to see proof that you are allowed to live in this country.
 If these regulations apply to you, you should get independent advice.

 There are other rules that cover people who do not normally live or work in the United Kingdom, including British passport holders.
 If you are unsure of your position, you should get independent advice.

 The law says that you are homeless if:

 - You do not have any property that you have a legal right to live in anywhere in the world